rumineykova/fabguard/readme.md

 # FabGuard

-FabGuard is a tool that helps verify input files by specifying constraints on the data.
-This is a first iteration where we are collecting at the type of constraints in various simulation input files and deriving the tool requirements.
+FabGuard is a tool that helps verify input files by specifying constraints on input data.
+This is a first iteration where we are collecting the type of constraints in various simulation input files and deriving the tool requirements.
 As a first exercise, we are testing a library for data validation of Panda Dataframes, called [pandera](https://github.com/unionai-oss/pandera).

 ## Installation